Writing a Job Description: The Game-Changing Template You Need NOW

 Step 2: List Measurable Outcomes

-Sometimes, it can be difficult to know how much detail to go into.
-Keep working on the list and ask , “Is that enough?”
-Then, curate your list so as to include only the outcomes that will deliver the most value – those that you’ll use to define a Great Performer.
-(Remember the 80/20 principle: 20% of outcomes will deliver 80% of value.)
+Sometimes, it can be challenging to know how much detail to include.
+Keep working on the list and ask, “Is that enough?”
+Then, curate your list to include only the outcomes that deliver the most value (remember the 80/20 principle: 20% of outcomes will provide 80% of value).

-For entry-level jobs, the Great Performance Profile typically includes one to five outcomes.
+A Great Performance Profile typically includes one to five outcomes for entry-level jobs.
 For management and leadership, this increases to around 10 (any more than this may be unrealistic).
+In the example profile, you’ll see there is only one outcome: how many sales they make.
+In this case, the outcome increases month on month to reflect that they should be improving.

 Review your outcomes and ensure that you’re talking about Great Performers.
 There’s a tendency to think about average performance.
 Resist this and consider the outcomes a Great Performer would achieve through their drive to succeed.

-The next section of the Great Performance Profile lists the essential experience, skills and personality traits required to achieve desired outcomes.
-I refer to these collectively as competencies.
-Ask yourself, “What experience, skills and behaviours would a Great Performer need to meet expectations and fit in with our culture?
+The next section of the Great Performance Profile lists essential experience, skills and personality traits required to achieve desired outcomes.
+I refer to these collectively as “Key Competencies”.
+Ask yourself, “What experience, skills and behaviours would a Great Performer need to meet expectations and fit in with our company culture?”
+But don’t get bogged down in semantics; there can be many overlaps between definitions.

 Points to consider:

-• Is there career progression and, if so, what competencies might employees need to develop?
-While it’s acceptable for a role not to have any career progression, this may make it less appropriate for an ambitious Great Performer because you’ll want to keep them.
+• Will there be career progression, and if so, what competencies might employees need to develop?
+While it’s acceptable for a role not to have any career progression, this may make it less appropriate for an ambitious Great Performer.

-• Don’t go soft on managers.
-If you’re recruiting managers, they can’t always be everyone’s friend to get results.
-Employees may be putting in a lot of effort but if this doesn’t translate into good outcomes, what’s the point?
-You don’t want to hire a manager who your employees hate, but one who isn’t afraid of holding employees to high standards.
+• Don’t go soft on managers: If you’re recruiting managers, they can’t always be everyone’s friend to get results.
+You don’t want to hire a manager your employees hate, but you do need one who isn’t afraid of holding employees to high standards.

-• Graduate recruitment should be inclusive.
-Where someone studied should matter less than what they’ve accomplished.
-You might think that a graduate from a Russell Group or “red brick” university is a bonus, but don’t overlook people who’ve overcome hardship and are bright and hardworking.
+• Graduate recruitment should be inclusive: If you do need a graduate because a degree is a prerequisite for professional reasons, where someone studied matters less than their accomplishments.
+You might think that a graduate from a Russell Group or “redbrick” university is a bonus, but don’t overlook bright and hardworking graduates who have overcome hardship.

-• Could you offer training for an apprenticeship?
-An apprenticeship can be a cost-effective way to develop your workforce.
-Customised training can develop the specific skills and knowledge that are relevant to your business and make staff more productive.
-It also enhances diversity and can have a positive impact on your brand, giving you a reputation as a company that invests in the development of its workforce and in the local community.
+• Could you offer apprenticeship training?
+Apprenticeships can be a cost-effective way to develop your workforce.
+They also positively impact your employer brand, giving you a reputation as a company that invests in developing its workforce and the local community.

-• Sector specialists may not be the best.
-It’s understandable to think that sector experience helps new starters hit the ground running or reduces the amount of training required, but be mindful that what made them successful in the past may not make them successful with you.
-I’ve noticed this problem especially with sales roles, where previous success was often the result of a strong brand, product or marketing.
-And I’ve found that sector knowledge can be learnt.
+• Sector specialists may not be the best: It’s understandable to think that sector experience helps new hires hit the ground running or reduces the required staff training, but be mindful that what made them successful in the past may not make them successful with you.
+I’ve noticed this problem, especially with sales roles, where previous success was the result of a strong brand, product, or marketing.

 Remove unnecessary and inappropriate competencies

-Often, there’s a sense of excitement about finding the “perfect” person.
-However, frequently you end up searching for a fictitious person based on wishful thinking.
+Often, there’s a sense of excitement about looking for the “perfect” employee.
+However, you frequently end up searching for a fictitious person based on wishful thinking if your list of Key Competencies is too long.
 Particularly in a competitive job market, you’re setting yourself up for failure.

 Go through each competency and ask yourself: